MeganAlexia/webpack-nextjs-bug-repro/README.md

 - Kill the ```yarn dev``` and re-run it.
 Re-check `/build/testing/text.txt` - it should be an empty file. /!\ You might need to do this step a couple of times as the issue appears randomly and not necessarily on the second run.

 ## Workaround
-As a workaround for now, we have use `useCache: false` into our Webpack config and this seems to have fixed the issue.
+As a workaround for now, we are using `useCache: false` into our Webpack config and this seems to have fixed the issue.
 Another solution was to delete the `/build` folder between each ```yarn dev```.